 My parents divorced when I was seven

 Mommy, daddy, sister, puppy.
 My teachers would smile and give me a shiny sticker.
 But what they didn’t know was that my picture was a lie.
-My puppy had died and my old life shown in that picture was gone.
+My puppy had died, and my old life in that picture was gone.
 The story that my drawing didn’t tell was that my parents had gotten divorced when I was seven.
-Those elementary school drawings were maps of my denial, my refusal to accept that my parents didn’t live together anymore
+Those elementary school drawings were maps of my denial, my refusal to accept that my parents didn’t live together anymore.

-It took a long time, seven years and me turning 14, but now I no longer draw that first picture or tell that untrue story anymore.
+It took a long time, seven years, and me turning 14, but now I no longer draw that first picture or tell that untrue story.

 The truth is, I have a mom, a dad, and a sister, but I also have step-parents and step-brothers.
-At first, I thought that that hyphen discounted the new part of my family.
-Instead of a hyphen, I thought it was a minus sign.
-Lesser brothers, lesser parents.
+At first, I thought that the hyphen discounted the new part of my family.
+Instead of a hyphen, I thought it was a minus sign: lesser brothers, lesser parents.

 Instead of accepting my step-parents and siblings, I ignored them

-Instead of accepting the new people in my life, I chose to pretend they weren’t there, using step as my shield.
+Instead of accepting the new people in my life, I pretended they weren’t there, using step as my shield.
 I used step, as a step back, a step away, a step apart.
 Step was my distance from the fact that the life I loved and used to have was over.

-I used step as distance to protect myself until my mom and step-dad’s wedding.
-My sister, step-brothers, and I were nine years old and my oldest step-brother was eleven.
-I stood at the chuppah with my new family, in tears.
-Underneath a canopy of fresh spring flowers in New York City I bitterly looked out on the crowd of friends and family.
+I used step as distance to protect myself until my mom and stepdad’s wedding.
+My sister, step-brothers, and I were nine; my oldest step-brother was eleven.
+I stood at the chuppah with my new family in tears.
+Underneath a canopy of fresh spring flowers in New York City, I bitterly looked out on the crowd of friends and family.

 I recognized some, my cousins and grandparents, but I didn’t know at least half of the guests at our rooftop wedding.
-I thought back to earlier in the day when my step-dad’s parents and brother and cousins and nephews and nieces had wrapped their arms around me and said Mazel Tov!, smiling and excited.
+I thought back to earlier in the day when my stepdad’s parents, brother, cousins, nephews, and nieces wrapped their arms around me and said Mazel Tov!, smiling and excited.

-They knew nothing about me, except my name.
-I was part of their family now, and that was what mattered to them.
-That kind of unconditional love confused me, a child used to movies and TV shows where nobody had a step-anything.
+They knew nothing about me except my name.
+I was part of their family now, which mattered to them.
+That kind of unconditional love confused me as a child used to movies and TV shows where nobody had a step-anything.

-As bewildered and sad as I was, I tried to smile as my Pop Pop, the officiant, talked about how a wedding is a celebration of life and love.
+As bewildered and sad as I was, I tried to smile as my Pop Pop, the officiant, talked about how a wedding celebrates life and love.
 To me, it felt like a funeral for my old life.
-The life and love that was being celebrated was only there because the life and love from my past was gone.
+The life and love that was being celebrated were only there because the life and love from my past were gone.

 To me, love had to come from somewhere.
-There wasn’t an endless amount of it, so if you loved someone new, that meant you were taking away love from another person.
-A new family to love and accept was going to take love away from my old family, which I didn’t like.
+There wasn’t an endless amount of it, so if you loved someone new, you were taking love away from another person.
+A new family to love and accept would take love away from my old family, which I didn’t like.